Let’s face it, even though English is a popular international language, there are over 6,900 other languages around the world.

 If you haven’t seen Wix yet, one of the nice things about Wix is that they offer you templates that are already pre-populated with content.
 So you just have to pick a template and start editing the pre-populated content (text, images, slideshows, etc) to make them your own.

-Since the template is already built to cater to multiple languages, this makes it quite easy for you to get your site up and running very quickly.
+The app also has a simple step-by-step guide to creating a multilingual site, which makes it quite easy for you to get up and running very quickly.

 But as easy as it is to use, they also don’t offer any native multi-language capabilities for you to use (boo….)